 Because when using Bulb mode you are shooting very long exposures of 30 seconds or more, it’s highly likely – well, it’s only really possible to do if – you’re using a tripod.
 Because any slight movement can cause camera shake at these long shutter speeds you really want to avoid touching your camera if possible.

 This is where a remote release becomes essential for shooting with Bulb mode.
-A remote release is a cord that attaches to your camera – typically screwing into the shutter button – allowing you to operate the shutter during the exposure without touching the camera.
+A remote release is a cord that attaches to your camera – typically screwing into the shutter button or connecting via a dedicated port.
+It allows you to operate the shutter without touching the camera.

 Most remote releases offer a locking position so that you don’t have to hold down the button for the duration of the exposure.